 There are also countless ministry options available commercially.
 Be sure to research these companies thoroughly as not all Christian providers share the same ministry philosophy as the Catholic Church.
 And even Catholic sources may not be suitable, either.
 A list of available options should be easy to develop by doing some research during the program design step of the program development cycle and by networking with other Youth Ministry leaders.

 Create a New Program- If an existing ministry is not in place and there are no opportunities in the local community, the Ministry Coordinating Team needs to consider designing a new program.
 The process for creating a new program is the most time consuming and there are tools available to help with this process.
-Contact Kyle Holtgrave, Associate Director for Youth & Young Adult Ministry for sample resources.
+Contact Kyle Holtgrave, Director for the Office for Youth & Young Adult Ministry for sample resources.

 When designing a program, there are several factors that keep the program focused.
 A program must fit in with the mission of the parish, meet an identified and prioritized need, and be feasible with the parish's resources.
 While there will be a lot of good ministry program ideas, if an idea does not fit in with these three points, the Ministry Coordinating Team needs to make an honest assessment of the situation and stop developing programs that do not fit in.